Primary Care First—What you need to know

 Mouse over a state to learn information including the average payment for primary care visits, how many times a year each patient visits their primary care doctor on average, and more.

-Developing the right plans to perform well under either model requires deep, thorough analysis of participant data — and the time for that review is now.
+Developing the right plans to perform well under the model requires deep, thorough analysis of participant data — and the time for that review is now.

 Reach out to us today to learn more about the program and request a free consultation.